-Mold is not only unsightly and hard to get rid of, it also causes health problems.
+Mold is not only unsightly and hard to get rid of, but but it also causes health problems.
 Living in a damp climate or a home that’s susceptible to moisture damage, you risk exposing your family and the structure itself to the hidden dangers of mold in your home.

 How Did I Get Mold in My Home?

 There are many different factors that can lead to a mold problem.
 Mold spores can grow indoors or out, but they’re most dangerous to your health in poorly ventilated, confined spaces.
 They usually appear after flooding or water damage and can be carried inside on clothing and pets.
 Paper products exposed to damp conditions in attics, basements, and closets are perfect breeding grounds for mold.
 It can also grow in paint containers, on upholstery and carpets, in wallpaper paste, and on drywall.

 What Are the Risks of Mold in Your Home?

 Some mold species are considered harmless, but many can cause health issues like upper respiratory distress and affect the central nervous system.
 Children, the elderly, and those who have severe allergies or immune deficiencies are more susceptible to mold.

 A particularly nasty toxic greenish-black mold called Stachybotrys Chartarum is dangerous to humans and causes severe lung infections in young children.
 Respiratory problems aren’t the only dangers from mold, however.
 Here are a few more that might surprise you:

 Mold spores can enter the bloodstream through the skin, airways, and eyes, causing problems with your circulatory system.
 Symptoms of mold-related circulatory problems include low blood pressure and irregular heartbeat, bruising, and internal bleeding.
 Mold in your home may also lead to neurological problems.